Written by Jae Wilson

 In my personal journey in music discovery, I’ve found it difficult to differentiate what some call ‘blues adjacent’ versus ‘traditional blues’.
 Not just because of differences in opinion about what falls under the umbrella of ‘traditional blues’, but also because modern musicians don’t exist in a vacuum!

-Despite opinions by (let’s say) very vocal figures in our dance community on what traditional blues is-or-is-not, there is, in fact, a category of music for which awards are given every year with that exact title:
+Despite opinions by (let’s say) fairly vocal figures in our dance community on what traditional blues is-or-is-not, there is, in fact, a category of music for which awards are given every year with that exact title:

 While some attempt to recreate the work, style or sounds of the Kings, Willie Dixon, or Son House note for note, others (dare I say it) fuse contemporary influences with longstanding tradition.

 Take this example.
 It doesn’t get more traditional than two Bluesmen meeting up in a grungy joint (in this case Seattle’s Highway 99) to recreate Son House’s “Death Letter Blues.”
 They are clearly invoking the sound and styles of yore, but to pretend that these same artists don’t hear the music of their contemporaries would be absurd!